The reasons why your accommodation might be unsuitable for you and your family and what you can do about it

 - Or apply for a mutual exchange, such as through Homeswapper.

-- If you live in private accommodation
+If you live in private accommodation

 - Report it to your landlord to see if they have a bigger property available.

-- You might want to make a homeless application if your home is overcrowded and you can't afford a bigger property.
+- You might want to make a homeless application if your home is overcrowded.

 - Apply for social housing.Â

-Why Mould and Damp are a Problem
+Why mould and damp are a problem

-Signs of Mould and Damp
+Signs of mould and damp

-- Mould: Look for black, green, or white spots.
-Mould often appears on walls, ceilings, windows, or floors.
+- Mould often appears on walls, ceilings, windows, or floors.

-- Damp: You might see wet patches, feel that surfaces are always cold and damp, or notice peeling wallpaper or paint.
+- You might see wet patches, feel that surfaces are always cold and damp.

-Causes of Mould and Damp
+Causes of mould and damp

 Both social and private landlords must repair mould and damp problems if they are caused by: